Jan0660/DocFxMarkdownGen/README.md

   where your `docfx.json` file is.
 Can be overriden with the `DFMG_YAML_PATH` environment variable.
 - `indexSlug` is the slug of the index page, defaults to `/api`.
 - `typesGrouping` read below.
+- `rewriteInterlinks` set this to `true` if encountering issues with links when building the site.

 ### Types grouping